Jon-Richards/asset-compiler/README.md

 module.exports = {
   // [...]
 CSS amd JavaScript configurations

     devServer: {
-    // Domain at which the server takes requets.
+      // The host name used by server when listening for requests.
       hostname: 'localhost',

-    // Port on which to listen for requets.
+      // The port on which the server should listen for requests.
       port: 3000,

-    // Used by Webpack, SEE: https://webpack.js.org/guides/public-path/
+      // The server's public directory, used as the base directory for the domain.
+      publicDir: Path.resolve( __dirname, 'prod'),

+      // The path at which compiled assets can be resolved relative to publicDir.
+      // (Webpack's public path property: https://webpack.js.org/guides/public-path/)
       publicPath: '/assets/js/',

-    // The server "public" directory.
-    publicDir: Path.resolve( __dirname, 'prod'),
-    // An array of files to serve at given URI's.
+      // Array of uri's and the corresponding file to serve.
+(Accepts wildcards.)
       routes: [
         {
           uri: '/',
           file: Path.resolve(__dirname, 'prod', 'index.html')
         }
       ],

-    // If using Hot Module Replacement, a specific JavaScript
-    // input/output path needs to be specified.
+      // Hot module replacement requires that a specific JavaScript input/output pair be specified.
       useHotModuleReplacement: true,
       hotModuleBuild: {
         input: Path.resolve(__dirname, 'src', 'javascript', 'typescript', 'app.tsx'),
         output: Path.resolve(__dirname, 'prod', 'assets', 'js', 'app.js'),
         sourcemap: true
+      }
     }
   }
 ```